-As well as offering an extra service to your customers you could specialise in a certain brand of Vintage clothing e.g. Levi’s, Adidas or Wrangler!
+You could specialise in a certain brand of vintage clothing e.g. Levi’s, Adidas or Wrangler!
 This will attract people who are interested in those brands and will also give you something specific to push for your promotional activities.

-Make sure whatever your USP is make sure that you highlight this in any marketing and sales efforts.
+Whatever your USP is, make sure that you highlight this in any marketing and sales efforts.
 Otherwise you will get lost with all the other clothes shops simply selling clothes!

-These channels not only help you to promote certain products, offers and events, but they also allow you to build up a ‘Brand Image’.
-This image is things like what your brand stands for, and what their morals are – as well as what the owners are like and what trends they are into.
+These channels not only help you to promote certain products, offers and events, they also allow you to build up a ‘Brand Image’.
+This image is things like what your brand stands for, and what your morals are – along with what the owners are like and what trends they are into.

-What better way to attract new and existing customers to your store as well as getting rid of current stock to make way for new items?
+What better way to attract new and existing customers to your store and get rid of current stock to make way for new items?

 Hold ‘Sale Days’ at least once a month, where you offer anyone visiting the shop on that day something like 40% off everything they purchase or a ‘Buy one get one free’ offer.
-Also offer exlusive offers, gifts or hold competitions on these days to attract more customers.
+Offer exclusive offers, gifts or hold competitions on these days to attract more customers.

 Here at The Printing House our dedicated printing team will take the time and care to print and finish your printing jobs to the highest standards.
 If you are interested in a quote then ring our sales team on 01270 212100, email us firstname.lastname@example.org or click here.